sfnw-dev-owner/process-manuals/Front_Wall/front_wall_ada.md

     line at the middle of each stud to indicate where to put the nails
 - Place the next stud as shown and clamp it to the adjacent stud.
 Nail these two studs together in three places below the window opening from the side opposite the window.
+If clamping does not make the joint tight, use 3" brown screws to force the two studs together below the window.
 - Secure all 3 studs on both sides of the window\
     --- Use a clamp to squeeze any gap between the double studs\
     --- 2 nails through the top plate into each stud\